2022 Papua New Guinean general election: Background

-During the previous election held in 2017, the People's National Congress (PNC), led by prime minister Peter O'Neill, won a plurality, securing 28 seats.
+During the previous elections in 2017, the People's National Congress (PNC), led by prime minister Peter O'Neill, won a plurality, securing 28 seats.
 The National Alliance Party (NAP) won 15 seats; the United Resources Party (URP) secured ten seats whilst the Pangu Pati won nine.
 The People's Progress Party and the Papua New Guinea Party won five seats each, the Triumph Heritage Empowerment Rural Party secured four seats, whilst the National Party won three seats.
 The People's Labour Party (PLP), the Social Democratic Party (SDP) and the People's Party won two seats each.
 Independents won 14 seats, and minor parties secured the remainder.
 No women were elected, which made Papua New Guinea one of the few countries in the world at the time to have no female members of the national legislature.
 Significant irregularities marred that election, with a minimum of sixteen electoral officials arrested for corruption.
 The National Parliament re-elected Peter O'Neill as prime minister.

 In 2019, cabinet members and the ruling coalition began to express discontent toward O'Neill's leadership, with many defecting to the opposition.
 O'Neill resigned from the premiership on 29 May after it became apparent that he would lose a vote of no confidence.

 James Marape, who served as O'Neill's minister of finance and had defected from the PNC to the Pangu Pati shortly before, was elected by the National Parliament to succeed O'Neill as prime minister.
 In October 2019, Marape became the leader of the Pangu Pati.

 In December 2019, the autonomous region of Bougainville voted in a landslide for independence from Papua New Guinea.
 Due to the country's immense ethnic and linguistic diversity, some national parliament members feared that Bougainville's departure could inspire other regions to demand independence from Papua New Guinea.
 In 2021, the autonomous region's president, Ishmael Toroama, announced that Bougainville would declare independence by 2027.

 Marape's government faced a crisis in November 2020 that saw the defection of numerous cabinet ministers and other coalition members to the opposition.
 Marape then attempted to pass an emergency budget in 2021 without the presence of the opposition.
 Although it passed, the supreme court declared the session unconstitutional.
 Marape then recessed parliament for four months to ensure he did not lose a vote of no confidence before the 2022 election.

 Deputy prime minister Sam Basil was killed in a car accident on 11 May 2022.
 His death, which occurred hours before nominations were scheduled to open, caused the electoral commission to delay the election until July.
 Basil was succeeded by John Rosso, who was sworn in on 25 May.